 Watch this interesting debate about nuclear power.
 It's good listening practice, and the arguments are really useful for IELTS writing and speaking.
 Use the subtitles and note down the vocabulary for each opinion.

-« IELTS Reading: match the names | Main | IELTS Writing Task 2: 'nuclear power' topic »
+« Happy Christmas! | Main | IELTS Writing Task 2: 'nuclear power' topic »

 You can follow this conversation by subscribing to the comment feed for this post.